See all articles

 end

-For hash parameters, you can use try use `compact` method.
-It basically removes all the key-value pairs where the value is `nil`.
+For hash parameters, you can try using a `compact` method.
+It removes all the key-value pairs where the value is `nil`.
 This way, the fetch method won't be able to find the required key and so will assign true as the default value.

-However, this approach isn’t going to work for arguments that aren’t supplied with `nil` or `boolean` values.
-To support this kind of case, you’re still going to need double negation: `!!options.fetch(:include_processing_payments, true)`.
+However, this approach doesn't work for arguments that are not supplied with `nil` or boolean values.
+To support this kind of case, you'll still need double negation: `!!options.fetch(:include_processing_payments, true)`.

-Note: You might spot that type of code snippets in your code:
+Note: You might spot that type of code snippet in your code:

 class Calculator